SvenMichaelKlose/tunix/README.md

 # G

-This is about to become a disk browser for the Commodore VIC-20 featuring a graphical user interface.
+This is a tiny directory browser for the Commodore VIC-20 with Ultimem expansion.